-The Physical Therapist Assistant Program at Northwest Florida State College endorses a number of off campus trip experiences for you, the adult students.
+The Physical Therapist Assistant Program at Northwest Florida State College includes a number of off campus trip experiences for you, the adult students.
 These trips are planned to be an educational experience and are sponsored by a number of organizations related to the PTA curriculum.
 Any student who participates in a field trip becomes a representative of NWFSC.
 Since your behavior is a reflection on your curriculum you are expected to conduct yourself in a mature manner that would favorably reflect your chosen profession.

-A NWFSC PTA student must be ever mindful of HIPAA and the Physical Therapy St and professional conduct. andard of Ethics
+A NWFSC PTA student must be ever mindful of HIPAA and the Physical Therapy Standard of Ethics and professional conduct.

-I, (print name) ur every effort will be taken to ensure my safety and welfare on any field trip endorsed I I will not hold any PTA Program faculty or NWFSC employee responsible for any acc incurred to, from or on any field trip.
-This includes travel by private vehicle which I op licensed driver, is driven by a licensed classmate or by a licensed NWFSC employed by my curriculum cident or injury perate as a
+I, (print name) \\\\\\\ understand that every effort will be taken to ensure my safety and welfare on any field trip endorsed by my curriculum.
+I voluntarily release from liability for all claims and agree that I will not hold any PTA Program faculty or NWFSC, its trustees, employee, representatives, agents, successors, and assigns responsible for any accident or injury incurred to, from or on any field trip.
+This includes travel by private vehicle which I operate as a licensed driver, is driven by a licensed classmate or by a licensed NWFSC employee.

 Print name of student:

-Signature of student:
+Signature of student: \\\\\

-Date: